What Makes an A+ Website?

 Content is an umbrella term for all the text and multimedia on your site.

-Having good content means writing compelling text that answers common questions or provides other helpful information to readers.
+Having good web content means writing compelling text that answers common questions or provides other helpful information to readers.

 It also means using images and videos to complement your text whenever you have the chance.

 Most of all, it means providing the information that your visitors want to see.
+You’ll also want to create attention-grabbing headlines and meta descriptions to engage your visitors.
+Wondering how to write a great headline?
+Check out this article!

-Surprisingly, 50% of all Internet users want to see an About page when they go to a website.
+Surprisingly, 50% of all Internet users want to see an About Us page when they go to a website.
 That’s a page that includes information on your company along with original photos, background, and even a video office tour.

 On top of that, 47% of all website users navigate to a product or service package page immediately after going to a website.
 That’s a huge incentive to have all of your products or services listed in easy-to-find areas.